lukas-weber/Carlo.jl/docs/src/evaluables.md

 Luckily, Carlo can help you with this by letting you define such quantities – we call them *evaluables* – in the [`Carlo.register_evaluables(YourMC, eval, params)`](@ref) function.

-This function gets an `Evaluator` which can be used to
+This function gets an `AbstractEvaluator` which can be used to

 ```@docs
 evaluate!